New combo therapy tackles cancer in HIV patients

 Summary

-This early-phase trial is testing the safety of combining two cancer drugs—nivolumab and cabozantinib—in people with HIV who have advanced solid tumors.
-The study includes 8 participants with various cancers that have spread.
-The goal is to see if the combination can shrink or stabilize tumors while managing HIV treatment.
+This early-phase trial tests the safety of combining two cancer drugs, nivolumab and cabozantinib, in people with HIV who have advanced solid tumors.
+Only 8 participants were enrolled.
+The goal is to see if the combination is safe and can shrink or stabilize tumors.

 Get updates